-Montana has some great areas for hunting these cats and is one of few states to allow hunting mountain lion (a.k.a. cougar, puma).
+Montana has some great areas for hunting big Toms and is one of few states to allow hunting mountain lion (a.k.a. cougar, puma).
 We utilize experienced hounds men and dogs to “tree” cats.
-Since these hunts begin in December and run through winter months, you’ll be treated to accommodations in a guest cabin on our 40 acre ranch instead of the wall tents utilized in our fall and spring seasons.
+Since these hunts begin in December, you’ll be treated to comfortable accommodations with meals provided.
 This is a unique experience and we have great trophy cats.

 What to Expect